Skip to main content

 You do not need a building consent for a temporary storage stack for goods and materials that will be in place for a limited time only.

-For more information, see the Ministry of Business, Innovation and Employment (MBIE) guidance on Building work that does not need a consent .
+For more information, visit the Ministry of Business, Innovation and Employment (MBIE) guidance on Building work that does not need a consent .

 Temporary structures that may get an exemption from a building consent